MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/build-environments-v4.md

 ---
 title: Prepare to build apps with Teams Toolkit in Visual Studio
 author: surbhigupta
-description: Learn about build environments such as C# and blazor of Teams Toolkit in Visual Studio.
+description: Learn about build environments such as C# and Blazor of Teams Toolkit in Visual Studio.
 Toolkit integrates Azure Functions capabilities for building apps. ms.author: surbhigupta ms.localizationpriority: medium ms.topic: overview